-where X is the random variable representing the number of occurrences, k is a non-negative integer, e is the base of the natural logarithm (approximately 2.718), and k! represents the factorial of k.
+where X is the random variable representing the number of occurrences, k is a nonnegative integer, e is the base of the natural logarithm (approximately 2.718), and k! is the factorial of k.

 Suppose a customer service center receives an average of 12 calls per hour.
 We can use the Poisson distribution to calculate the probability of receiving a certain number of calls in a given hour.
-For example, the probability of receiving exactly 10 calls in an hour can be calculated as:
+For example, the probability of receiving exactly 10 calls in an hour is